Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 ≥90 mmHg

-A person's blood pressure varies by age, as the arteries age as the arteries get stiff and can change throughout the day.
+A person's blood pressure varies by age, as the arteries age as they arteries get stiff and can change throughout the day.
 Blood pressure is regularly highest in the morning and rises while you're working, playing, or under stress, and levels drop lower during sleep.
 It should be mentioned that if the values are high for a long time, they can cause serious health problems.
-For this reason, it is recommended to regularly check blood pressure, since hypertension has no obvious symptoms and patients are not aware of it.
+For this reason, it is recommended that blood pressure be regularly checked since hypertension has no noticeable symptoms and patients are not aware of it.

 Causes Of Hypertension